 With improved technology and better steel, stamped knives have come a long way.
-Just cause a blade is stamped doesn’t mean it’s low-quality or lack thereof.
+Just because a blade is stamped doesn’t mean it’s low-quality or a lack thereof.
 They are sometimes even better than handmade ones.

 Nevertheless, the general idea that a handmade knife is better and higher in quality applies most of the time.